innovatrics/smartface-integrations/README.md

 This repository contains integrations of Innovatrics SmartFace with various products or technologies.
 Repository is a combination of both the real world deployed code and the samples for demonstration purposes.

+## Fingera Adapter
+Listens to gRPC access notifications and in case of granted access call Fingera (3rd party serfice) for further action.
+Check <a href="src/FingeraAdapter" >the code</a>.

 ## NX Witness Connector
 Send configurable events from SmartFace (face detection, body detection, face identification, action detection) to the VMS - NX Witness server.
 Check <a href="src/NX-witness-connector" >the code</a>.

-## Notifications Receiver
-Send configurable events from SmartFace (face detection, body detection, face identification, action detection) to the VMS - NX Witness server.
-Check <a href="src/NotificationsReceiver" >the code</a>.

 ## Notifications Receiver
 Send configurable events from SmartFace (face detection, body detection, face identification, action detection) to the VMS - NX Witness server.
 Check <a href="src/NotificationsReceiver" >the code</a>.